Common patas monkey: Female social organization

 Variation in the female social structure of patas monkeys has been observed across different populations.
 This variation may be dependent on food resources, as conflict between individuals is often a result of competition for limited resources.
 Higher rates of conflict over dense, but limited, food, such as fruit bushes, is associated with more stable, well defined dominance hierarchies than habitats with more diffuse resources, such as insects.
 Variation in the availability of these resources has been associated with variation in dominance hierarchies among females.

 Conflict among females has also shown the presence of recognition among matrilineal relatives.
 It has been observed that, shortly after conflicts among two females, patas monkeys often act differently toward each other than if they had not been in conflict.
 Females often reconcile with each other by activities such as sitting together and grooming.
 While this reconciliatory behavior is observed even between unrelated individuals, it is most common among matrilineal relatives.
 Dominance structure has relatively little effect on the probability of reconciliation occurring, except that the alpha-female is the least reconciliatory of the females.
 Affiliation toward matrilineal relatives is common in other primates as well, such as vervet monkeys.

+Cooperation among females has also been observed.
+Adult females without children may help rear others' infants.
+In a captive group, a female would regularly take and suckle an infant younger than her own.